 This is wonderful for it means people are thinking and checking things out for themselves.
 They want to know more about the undiluted gospel of grace.

-The downside, however, is there is no chance I’ll be able to answer even half the questions that are now coming my way.
+The downside, however, is there is little chance I’ll be able to answer even half the questions that are now coming my way.
 If you write to me, the odds are high that you’re not going to get a response.
 I’m truly sorry about that.
 I would love to sit down with you and just chat.
 But it’s not going to happen.
-There’s only one of me and rather a lot of you.
+There’s only one of me and a lot of you.

 But your questions are good!
 And since they may speak to deep shifts in understanding that the Holy Spirit is working out in your life they deserve good answers.

-So how can you get the answers you are seeking since I’m increasingly useless to you?
+So how can you get the answers you are seeking?
 Here are 8 suggestions:

 1. Ask the Holy Spirit.
 I am serious about this.
 We have a teacher-centric culture in the modern church that promotes an unhealthy dependence on men.
 I can say that because I am a teacher.
-That’s my thing.
-But understand that the Holy Spirit is the Teacher of all teachers (John 16:13).
+But the Holy Spirit is the Teacher of all teachers (John 16:13).
 He really is the highest authority on every subject, every problem, and every question.